bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 https://electro-smith.github.io/libDaisy/index.html

-### 2. Setup libDaisy, DaisySP, and q dependencies
+### 2. Setup libDaisy, DaisySP, q, gcem, RTNeural, and eigen dependencies

 Check to make sure that the following directories have files in them: